Mariana Preda: Early life

 Mariana Preda was born in 1994 and raised in Dragodana, Romania.
 She studied music at the 'Balasa Doamna High School in Târgoviște and in 2013 she moved to Amsterdam to continue her studies at the Conservatorium van Amsterdam in classical and contemporary music.
-Among her teachers Gheorghe Zamfir, Damian Drăghici, and Matthijs Koene.
+Among her teachers were Gheorghe Zamfir, Damian Drăghici, and Matthijs Koene.
 She is a native Romanian speaker and is fluent in English and French.

 Career

 2010-2011

-In 2010 Mariana played the main role in a short film called Doina directed by Italian filmmaker Nikolas Grasso.
+In 2010, Mariana played the main role in a short film called Doina directed by Italian filmmaker Nikolas Grasso.
 She played along renown Romanian actresses such as Maria Dinulescu and Carmen Ungureanu.

 For her performance, she received two awards:

 Best Actress at the Monaco International Film Festival in 2010 and Best Actress at the Festival du Cinema de Paris in 2011.

 2014

-In 2014 Mariana directed her first short film named "Life".
+In 2014, Mariana directed her first short film named "Life".
 The short won the Independent Spirit Award at the Monaco International Film Festival in December 2014.

 Life was also screened in New York at the Long Island International Film Expo.